BUAA-CI-LAB/Literatures-on-SRAM-based-CIM/README.md

 # Literature on SRAM-based Compute-In-Memory

-This repo serves as a gateway to the evolving field of SRAM-based Compute-In-Memory (CIM), with a focus on accelerating AI applications.
-It aggregates a diverse array of resources including research papers, tools, and surveys.
-Managed by our [team of Maintainers](#maintainers), we also encourage contributions from the community.
+This repository serves as a comprehensive resource for the rapidly advancing field of SRAM-based Compute-In-Memory (CIM), particularly in the context of AI acceleration.
+It compiles a wide range of materials, including research papers, tools, and surveys, curated by our [team of Maintainers](#maintainers).
+We welcome and encourage contributions from the community.

-The content is organized into categories derived from the file names, offering a structured overview of the topic:
+The content is systematically categorized to provide a clear and structured overview:
-- [Macro Level](#macro-level): Papers on CIM macro designs.
+- [Macro Level](#macro-level): Research on CIM macro designs.
-- [Architecture Level](#architecture-level): CIM Accelerator designs and optimization.
+- [Architecture Level](#architecture-level): Designs and optimizations of CIM accelerators.
-- [Simulation Tools](#simulation-tools): Tools for CIM evaluation.
+- [Simulation Tools](#simulation-tools): Evaluation tools for CIM.
-- [Software Stack](#software-stack): Software integration with CIM.
+- [Software Stack](#software-stack): Software integration with CIM hardware.
-- [Surveys and Analysis](#surveys-and-analysis): Comprehensive reviews and meta-studies in CIM research.
+- [Surveys and Analysis](#surveys-and-analysis): In-depth reviews and meta-studies in CIM research.

-This curated list aims to provide insights into the integration of CIM technologies for AI, highlighting the latest advancements and methodologies.
+This curated collection aims to offer valuable insights into the integration of CIM technologies for AI, showcasing the latest advancements and methodologies in the field.

 ---
 ## Macro Level
+* [**DAC 2024**] Digital CIM with Noisy SRAM Bit: A Compact Clustered Annealer for Large-Scale Combinatorial Optimization.
+  >*Anni Lu, Junmo Lee, Yuan-Chun Luo, et al.* [[Paper]](https://doi.org/10.1145/3649329.3655673)
+* [**DAC 2024**] Addition is Most You Need: Efficient Floating-Point SRAM Compute-in-Memory by Harnessing Mantissa Addition.
+  >*Weidong Cao, Jian Gao, Xin Xin, et al.* [[Paper]](https://doi.org/10.1145/3649329.3655930)
+* [**DAC 2024**] ModSRAM: Algorithm-Hardware Co-Design for Large Number Modular Multiplication in SRAM.
+  >*Jonathan Hao-Cheng Ku, Junyao Zhang, Haoxuan Shan, et al.* [[Paper]](https://doi.org/10.1145/3649329.3656496)
+* [**DAC 2024**] Energy-efficient SNN Architecture using 3nm FinFET Multiport SRAM-based CIM with Online Learning.
+  >*Lucas Huijbregts, Hsiao-Hsuan Liu, Paul Detterer, et al.* [[Paper]](https://doi.org/10.1145/3649329.3656514)
+* [**DAC 2024**] Improving the Efficiency of In-Memory-Computing Macro with a Hybrid Analog-Digital Computing Mode for Lossless Neural Network Inference.
+  >*Qilin Zheng, Ziru Li, Jonathan Ku, et al.* [[Paper]](https://doi.org/10.1145/3649329.3658472)
 * [**JSSC 2023**] MACC-SRAM: A Multistep Accumulation Capacitor-Coupling In-Memory Computing SRAM Macro for Deep Convolutional Neural Networks.
   >*Bo Zhang, Jyotishman Saikia, Jian Meng, et al.* [[Paper]](https://doi.org/10.1109/JSSC.2023.3332017)
 * [**CICC 2023**] A 65 nm 1.4-6.7 TOPS/W Adaptive-SNR Sparsity-Aware CIM Core with Load Balancing Support for DL workloads.